logchange/hofund/README.md

       to joint with target type(also lowercase).
 Id is created by joining this two properties.

-5. Currently supported spring datasource's for auto-detection and providing `hofund_connection_status`:
+5. Currently supported spring datasource's for auto-detection and providing `hofund_connection`:
     - PostgreSQL
     - Oracle